diegogalanti/Minishell/README.md

 prints in different order.
 I would argue that it is ok, because it depends on which child process is faster or prioritized.
 I think to remember from pipex that bash also prints these messages in different order but when I tested this time, it was always the same order.
 So, I included it into this list, so you know and can form an opinion about it yourself...

+Diego: I think it is fine, I agree that the order will depend on child process priority.

 #### 6: exit builtin

         bash>$ exit --